 Celebrating its 60th Anniversary next year, the 1959 classic "Imitation of Life" will be the opening film for the festival.
 Actress Juanita Moore will be highlighted for her nomination for the Best Supporting Actress by the Academy Awards for her role in the film – which dealt with issues of race and class and featured greats such as Lana Turner, Sandra Dee and Susan Kohner.

 In all, more than 60 films will be screened at the festival.
-For a complete film lineup, click here.
+The complete film lineup will be announced in December.

-On Sunday, January 27, 2019 the festival will close with a musical performance from jazz artist Kirk Whalum with the University of North Texas One O’Clock Lab Band, live in concert.
-The performance begins at 6:00 p.m. on Sunday, Jan.
+On Thursday, Jan.
+24, 2019 at 7 p.m. at the Alamo Drafthouse Cinema at 3220 Town Center Trail in Denton, the festival will close with a musical performance from jazz artist Kirk Whalum with the University of North Texas One O’Clock Lab Band, live in concert.
+The performance begins at 6 p.m. on Sunday, Jan.
 27, 2019 at the Murchison Performing Arts Center, located at 2100 N Interstate 35 E. on the UNT campus.
 Doors open at 5 p.m.

 Noted quilt artist Barbara McCraw will be showcased in a one-woman exhibit featuring her work.
 Opening Reception: 6 p.m. to 8 p.m. on Thursday, Dec.
 6 at the Patterson Appleton Arts Center, located at 400 E Hickory Street in Denton.
 The exhibit runs Dec.
 8, 2018, through Feb.
 3, 2019.
 The art exhibit is free and open to the public.
 No ticket is required.
 For more information about the Patterson Appleton Arts Center, click here.